 Note: When selecting wipes, buy those aimed at killing bacteria that are also safe to use on electronics.
 These come from many companies and are available at various retailers.

-By taking just a few seconds out of your week, you can keep your laptop clean and disinfected.
+Take just a few seconds out of your week to clean and disinfect your laptop.
 The most crucial part of any solution is making sure to have the correct items at home.
-By using things that aren't safe for an electronic device, you risk causing damage to your computer.
+Using things that aren't safe for an electronic device, you risk causing damage to your computer.

 Our top equipment picks